LimeChain/matchstick/README.md

 Running the assert.fieldEquals() function will check for equality of the given field against the given expected value.
 The test will fail and an error message will be outputted if the values are **NOT** equal.
 Otherwise the test will pass successfully.

 ### Interacting with Event metadata
-Users can use default transaction metadata, which will exist on any mock event object, as long as it is created using the `newMockEvent()` function.
+Users can use default transaction metadata, which could be returned as an ethereum.Event by using the  `newMockEvent()` function.
 The following example shows how you can read/write to those fields on the Event object:

 ```typescript
 let logType = newGravatarEvent.logType;